 - Name represents rule name shown to the users.
-It must not contain spaces or non-alphanumeric characters. - Search statement is used to match discovered hosts for the particular rule.
+It must not contain spaces or non-alphanumeric characters. - · Search statement is used to match discovered hosts for the particular rule.
 Use Scoped Search syntax to define it.
 Examples are shown below. - Host Group is assigned to a matching host before starting provisioning process.
 It is very important the selected Host Group has all the required parameters set (domain, subnet, root password), otherwise provisioning process will fail. - Hostname defines a pattern to assign human-readable hostnames to the matching hosts.
 When left empty, hostname is assigned in a form of macMACADDRESS by default.
 The same syntax as for provisioning templates is used.
 See below for more information and examples. - Hosts limit enables to limit maximum amount of provisioned hosts per rule.
 If a limit was reached, the rule will not take effect until one or more hosts are deleted.
-Typical use case are rules per server rack or row when it is necessary to change provisioning parameters like hostname or host group per each entry. - Priority puts the rules in order.
-Must be greater than zero and low numbers go first.
-Rules are always matched by priority given. - Enabled flag is used for temporary shutdown of rules. - Organizations\Locations discovered hosts can only auto provision from rules in the same organization/location as the discovered host.
+Typical use case are rules per server rack or row when it is necessary to change provisioning parameters like hostname or host group per each entry. - Priority specifies order in which rules are applied.
+Must be greater than zero.
+Rules with lower priority number win.
+Rule that was created first wins in case of equal priority. - Enabled flag is used for temporary shutdown of rules. - Organizations\Locations discovered hosts can only auto provision from rules in the same organization/location as the discovered host.
 Host group taxonomy is enforced, therefore it is not possible to provision into a host group that is not associated with the discovery rule.